warmshowers/wsandroid/index.md

 We are thinking about creating **a new platform** dedicated for the worldwide community of bicycle touring travelers and those who want to host them.
 One that is again **built on trust and openness**, that reflects values which drive people to open doors to their homes and welcome strangers traveling the world by bicycle.
 One that helps to build lifelong friendships which cross boundaries. **Free and transparent** for everyone forever.

-Please **help us by [filling out this short survey](https://warmshowers.github.io/wsandroid/survey)**.
+Please **help us by filling out this [short survey](https://warmshowers.github.io/wsandroid/survey)**.
 We would like to understand which aspects are important to you for a bicycle touring platform.

-Until we get [something new working](https://fedihospex.github.io), we hope to meet you in the [Cyclists Circle at Trustroots.org](https://www.trustroots.org/?circle=cyclists) (focus on cultural exchange) or at [WelcomeToMyGarden.org](https://WelcomeToMyGarden.org) (focus on slow travelers).
+Until we get [something new](https://fedihospex.github.io) working, we hope to meet you in the [Cyclists Circle at Trustroots.org](https://www.trustroots.org/?circle=cyclists) (travellers' community - sharing, hosting and getting people together) or at [WelcomeToMyGarden.org](https://WelcomeToMyGarden.org) (a network of citizens offering free camping spots in their gardens to slow travellers).

 See you on the road!